T of C

 See also Wuling Mountain Scholar.
 Does the poetic reference Man of Wuling (武陵人 Wuling ren) refer to this story, suggesting someone who has disappeared, hopefully to a valley of immortals?
 See, for example, Fenghuang Taishang Yi Chui Xiao.

 Elsewhere: Wuling Immortal (武陵仙 Wuling Xian or 武陵仙子 Wuling Xianzi

 16823.254 only 武陵 Wuling; there are no references to a real person of this name.
 In addition, "Wuling Shanzi" seems to be a term used only here, whereas later versions such as 1585 credit "Wuling Xianzi".
-Wuling Xianzi is also said in some prefaces to have composed 羽化登仙 Yuhua Deng Xian (one of the "five great melodies" [大曲 daqu])
+Wuling Xianzi is also said in some prefaces to have composed 羽化登仙 Yuhua Deng Xian (one of the "Five Grand Qin Melodies" [大曲 daqu])

 Robert Ford Campany, Strange Writing, p.80, says nothing is known of Qi Xie other than that he was an official in the 劉松 Liu Song dynasty (5th century); his Records (齊諧記 Qi Xie Ji) are mentioned in a Sui dynasty catalogue but its text only survives in much later publications.
 As for the Continuation, Campany (p.88) says that almost all the stories in it are also quoted in other pre-Tang dynasty sources.
 The standard edition (CTP) includes two stories that mention qin: the one about 王敬伯